keiya01/ememo/README.md

 -  ` = ` : This character is converted to ` ◎ `, please use it for important items.

-- ` ; ` : Please use this character at the end of the line as it is recognized as ` newline `.
+- ` [] ` : Please use it when creating TODO list.
+Please use --comp flag when done.

+- ` end ` : This character means completion of input.